microsoft/DirectX-Specs/README.md

 was inherited from the D3D11 spec rather than being duplicated into the 12 documentation.
 We have an ambition of refactoring this material to present more of a unified how-things-are-now view, rather than a historical what-changed-to-get-here, and to merge in more foundational information from the D3D11 spec.
-Contributions welcome if anyone wants to help with this!_
+Contributions welcome if you'd like to help with this!_

+_This is not yet the full set of D3D12 specs: we will be adding more as time permits.
+Please let us know if there are particular areas you would  like to see prioritized._

 ## Direct3D 11